 Croesus’s guards had been on-edge throughout the affair; they suspected they had been followed, insisted they had heard feet running through the forest even after they had all sat down around the fire.
 But the courtier shushed them.
 The king was pleased at the outcome of his test, he said, and a pleased king was the best of all scenarios for those around him — guards and courtiers alike.

-The fact was, Croesus was very pleased indeed with Delphi.
-Its oracle proved the only one in the world to pass his test.
+The fact was, Croesus was very pleased indeed with Delphi, especially after its oracle proved the only one in the world to pass his test.
 He declared that henceforward he would know just where to turn in times of trouble.
-To make sure Apollo was always ready to hear his queries, he had sent to Delphi 117 ingots of pure gold for the town treasury; two enormous libation bowls, one of gold and one of silver, to be placed before the entrance to the temple of Apollo alongside a life-sized lion made of pure gold; gold- and silver-plated couches, golden libation cups, and rich purple robes for the oracle and the town elders; and two golden coins for every single citizen of the town.
+To make sure Apollo was always ready to hear his queries, he ordered sent to Delphi 117 ingots of pure gold for the town treasury; two enormous libation bowls, one of gold and one of silver, to be placed before the entrance to the temple of Apollo alongside a life-sized lion made of pure gold; gold- and silver-plated couches, golden libation cups, and rich purple robes for the oracle and the town elders; and two golden coins for every single citizen of the town.
 Over the course of the next decade, Croesus continued to shower the town with gifts, and to visit almost every year to inquire about matters both official and personal.

 There was, for example, the matter of his son.
-This boy, whom the king adored, had never spoken a word, for reasons no one could divine.
+This boy, whom the king adored, had never spoken a word, for reasons no one could deduce.
 So, Croesus asked the oracle how he could make the boy speak.
 In delivering her god’s answer, she spoke to him in a tone that absolutely no other person in the world could have gotten away with: “You are a fool, Croesus, for continuing to pester the god Apollo for more, more, more, when you already have so much.
 Desire not to hear the sound of your son’s voice.
 Rather pray for the opposite.
 For on the day on which you first hear it, you will be robbed of your kingdom.”
 Croesus nodded humbly, accepting the rebuke like a chastened child.
 And as with this, so with a hundred other minor consultations.

 But there finally came, about a decade into Croesus’s reign, a vitally important question of state which he expected the god of Delphi to guide him through.
 In recent years, a people known as the Persians had been busily forging the largest empire the world had ever known.
-They had begun far, far to the east — hundreds of leagues farther east than the most easterly point Jason had reached on his legendary voyage, in lands which were an almost complete mystery to both Greeks and Lydians.
+They had begun far, far to the east — hundreds of leagues farther east than the most easterly point Jason had reached on his legendary voyage, in lands which were a mystery to both Greeks and Lydians.
 But they had expanded westward with dismaying speed, and already now their empire was bumping against Lydia’s eastern border.
 Croesus was uncertain what to do about this new power.
 No longer daring to leave Sardis himself in light of the encroaching shadow to the east, he sent a delegation to Delphi to ask for advice on this, the most important issue he had yet confronted as king.

 “Croesus, king of the Lydians, believing you to be the only true oracle in the world, has given you gifts worthy of your prophetic powers,” his representatives said.
 “Now he asks you whether he should wage war against the Persians, and if so how he should do so.”

 Delphi itself and the rest of Greece were not uninterested in the question thus set before the oracle.
 For if the Persians should conquer the Lydians and continue their march westward, the disunited, squabbling cities of Greece would be the next major obstacles in their path.
 Some far-seeing men were already whispering that Greece, a land that had always enjoyed the freedom to go its own way in the past, was facing an existential threat the likes of which it had never known before.
-Even if one wasn’t willing to go that far, it was clearly in the best interest of the Greeks for the Lydians to hold the Persians at bay far away from Greece’s own borders.
+Even if one wasn’t willing to go that far, it was clearly in the best interest of the Greeks for the Lydians to hold the Persians at bay far away.
 Did this reality affect the oracle’s response?
 Who can say?

 “If you make war upon the Persians, a great empire will fall,” said the oracle to the Lydian delegation.
 “Do so as you see fit — but do not do so alone if you can avoid it.
 Make common cause with Greek cities and as many other lands as possible, for your interests are the same in this matter.
 The Persians are a threat to all of you.”